elenderg/PAL-1000/instruções de compilação.md

 `If the global is nil, exit.`

-`If the global's name is in the global index, abort with "'_" then the global's name then "_' is a duplicate global variable._" and the global's locus; exit.`
+`If the global's name is in the global index, abort with "'" then the global's name then "' is a duplicate global variable." and the global's locus; exit.`

 `Index the global given the global's name and the global index.`